Probing supermassive black hole scalarization with Pulsar Timing Arrays: Spectral shape of the SGWB in EsGB

 As we can immediately see, the frequency slope of the characteristic strain is different than the one in GR (see Eq.~\eqref{eq:grhc}), providing us with a distinct prediction of the EsGB theory.
 However, as Eq.~\eqref{eq:gbf} shows, for large enough frequencies the usual quadrupole term dominates.
 Therefore, the actual behavior of the characteristic strain will smoothly interpolate between the scalings described in Eqs.~\eqref{eq:grhc} and \eqref{eq:gbhc}.
 Let us try to have a grasp of when this turnover happens.
 Comparing the first and the second term in Eq.~\eqref{eq:gbf}, we find that the dipolar term dominates over the quadrupole when

 which leads to

 taking for simplicity $G_\text{eff} \sim G$.
 Alternatively, the turnover frequency below which the dipole dominates over the quadrupole is

 again taking $G_\text{eff} \sim G$.
 The reference values chosen in the previous formulae are particularly informative for a PTA background.
 Indeed, the recently measured SGWB appears to be dominated by particularly massive ($\mathcal{M}\gtrsim 10^{9}\, \text{M}_\odot$) binaries.
 Therefore.
-Eq.~\eqref{eq:alphaGB} gives us a hint about the range of $\alpha$ that could likely produce an effect in the PTA band.\\ In Fig.~\ref{fig:eq}, we show the effects of EsGB gravity on a mock SGWB produced by a population of SMBHBs with the same chirp mass $\log_{10}\mathcal{\bar M} = 9.6\, M_\odot$, the same mass ratio $\log_{10}\bar q = -1$, all placed at the same redshift $\bar z = 1$.
+Eq.~\eqref{eq:alphaGB} gives us a hint about the range of $\alpha$ that could likely produce an effect in the PTA band.\\

+In Fig.~\ref{fig:eq}, we show the effects of EsGB gravity on a mock SGWB produced by a population of SMBHBs with the same chirp mass $\log_{10}\mathcal{\bar M} = 9.6\, M_\odot$, the same mass ratio $\log_{10}\bar q = -1$, all placed at the same redshift $\bar z = 1$.
 In other words, we conveniently simplify Eq.~\eqref{eq:middl} and fix the merger density to:

 where $\chi = \{\log_{10}\mathcal{M}, \log_{10}q\}$.
 As expected, the evolution in the early inspiral (dotted blue line) is driven by the dipolar scalar emission, which allows for a faster orbital shrinking than GR.
 At the turnover frequency, defined by Eq.~\eqref{eq:fdom} and plotted as a red dashed vertical line, the quadrupolar GW emission becomes equal to the dipolar scalar emission, and eventually takes over at larger frequencies.
 The resulting characteristic strain (green line), produced using Eq.~\eqref{eq:gbf}, smoothly interpolates between these two different regimes.
-As a consequence, the spectral index varies continuously from $1/3$ at low frequencies to $2/3$, at the high end of the PTA band.
+As a consequence, the spectral index varies continuously from $1/3$ at low frequencies to $2/3$, at the high end of the PTA band. \\

 We notice that such a behavior is compatible with recent observations.
 Indeed, for the parameters used in Fig.~\ref{fig:eq}, EsGB gravity predicts a flatter spectral index than GR at low frequencies.
-This matches what has been recently observed by PTA collaborations: as an example, in Fig.~\ref{fig:epta_pl}, produced using the EPTA DR2New dataset~\cite{EPTAI}, we see that the scaling predicted by EsGB in the dipolar-emission regime (black dotted line), as computed by Eq.~\eqref{eq:gbhc}, is visually more in agreement with the data compared to the usual scaling predicted by circularly inspiralling SMBHBs in GR (red dashed line).
+This matches what has been recently observed by PTA collaborations: as an example, in Fig.~\ref{fig:epta_pl}, produced using the EPTA DR2New dataset~\cite{EPTAdata}, we see that the scaling predicted by EsGB in the dipolar-emission regime (black dotted line), as computed by Eq.~\eqref{eq:gbhc}, is visually more in agreement with the data compared to the usual scaling predicted by circularly inspiralling SMBHBs in GR (red dashed line).
 To produce this plot, we expressed the power spectrum of timing residuals in Eq.~\eqref{eq:pstim} as a power-law, namely